cgibsonmm/portfolio/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the README file for Corey Gibson's portfolio page.
+More info to come!

 Things you may want to cover: